rramesh/deejay/README.md

 DEEJAY_PLAYLIST_FILE=~/deejay/playlist.txt bin/deejay
 `

+The application runs by default on port `9092`.
+It can be changed by specifying `service.port` property in `application.properties` or by setting `DEEJAY_SERVICE_PORT` environment variable before running or passing when running the application, like below.

+`DEEJAY_SERVICE_PORT=7833 bin/deejay`

-The application runs on port `9092`.
-Once the application runs starts the player script (`play.sh`).
+Once the application runs, start the player script (`play.sh`).
 For example on Mac OSX, like below.

 `
 $./play.sh /Applications/VLC.app/Contents/MacOS/VLC /tmp/deejay.txt